June 25-27, 2018, Moscone Convention Center, West Hall, Booth #1425

 and reliably create new and innovative designs in a variety of advanced

 process technologies.
-Over the last 19 years, True Circuits has
+For over 20 years, True Circuits has distinguished

-distinguished itself as the technology leader in the timing IP space, and
+itself as the technology leader in the timing IP space, and its PLLs and

-its PLLs and DLLs are used extensively around the world in its customers'
+DLLs are used extensively around the world in its customers' products with

 True Circuits is headquartered at 4300 El Camino Real, Suite 200, Los Altos,